Unified Framework for Pre-trained Neural Network Compression via Decomposition and Optimized Rank Selection: Introduction

 \section{Introduction}

-In recent years, deep learning has revolutionized various scientific fields, including computer vision and natural language processing \cite{radford2021learning, devlin2018bert}.
-Complex neural networks, with often millions or even billions of parameters, have achieved unprecedented levels of accuracy across a diverse array of tasks.
-However, this exceptional performance comes at a cost in terms of computational resources.
-The immense size of these state-of-the-art neural networks presents a challenge for their deployment on devices and platforms with limited resources, such as mobile phones, edge devices, and embedded systems \cite{howard2017mobilenets, sandler2018mobilenetv2}.
+In recent years, deep learning has revolutionized various scientific fields, including computer vision and natural language processing \cite{radford2021learning}.
+Complex neural networks with millions or billions of parameters have achieved unprecedented accuracy.
+However, their size poses challenges for deployment on resource-limited devices like mobile phones and edge devices \cite{sandler2018mobilenetv2}.
 The storage, memory, and processing requirements of these models often prove to be unfeasible or excessively costly, thus limiting their practicality and accessibility.

-Recent research have introduced a range of compression algorithms aimed at addressing challenges related to cost-effectiveness, scalability, and real-time responsiveness \cite{patterson2021carbon}.
-These studies can be classified into four primary categories of approaches, all of which effectively reduce a model's size and computational demands while preserving its accuracy.
-One of the most straightforward methods is \textbf{\textit{pruning}}, which involves identifying and removing insignificant weights from the model \cite{blalock2020state,wang2021recent}. \textbf{\textit{Quantization}}, on the other hand, focuses on reducing the precision of numerical values in the model, typically transitioning from 32-bit floating-point numbers to lower bit-width fixed-point numbers \cite{wu2020integer,park2017weighted}. \textbf{\textit{Knowledge distillation}} is another technique where a smaller model, often termed the ``student'', is trained to mimic the behavior of a larger model, known as the ``teacher'' \cite{hinton2015distilling,beyer2022knowledge,mishra2017apprentice}.
-This knowledge transfer results in the creation of a smaller model capable of approximating the performance of the larger one.
-Lastly, \textbf{\textit{factorization}} methods partition the weight matrices or tensors of a neural network into smaller matrices or tensors, effectively reducing the number of parameters in the model \cite{lebedev2014speeding,wang2018wide,yin2021towards,yin2022batude,yang2017tensor}.
-While factorization techniques have proven to be effective and efficient in reducing model size, a significant challenge lies in the selection of the appropriate rank for the decomposition process.
+Recent research has introduced various compression algorithms to address cost-effectiveness, scalability, and real-time responsiveness \cite{novikov2015tensorizing}.
+These approaches, which reduce a model's size and computational demands while preserving accuracy, can be classified into four primary categories.
+One straightforward method is \textit{pruning}, which involves removing insignificant weights from the model \cite{blalock2020state}. \textit{Quantization} reduces the precision of numerical values, typically transitioning from 32-bit floating-point numbers to lower bit-width fixed-point numbers \cite{park2017weighted}. \textit{Knowledge distillation} trains a smaller ``student'' model to mimic a larger ``teacher'' model, resulting in a compact model with similar performance \cite{beyer2022knowledge}.
+Lastly, \textit{low-rank factorization} decomposes weight matrices or tensors into smaller components, reducing the number of parameters \cite{audibertACl23,yang2017tensor,yin2022batude}.
+While effective, selecting the appropriate rank for decomposition remains a significant challenge.